Codeception/Codeception/docs/03-AcceptanceTests.md

      'email' => 'Davis',
      'gender' => 'm'
 )), 'submitButton');
-// this would have the same effect, but the value has to be implicitly specified
+// this would have the same effect, but the value has to be explicitly specified
 $I->submitForm('#update_form', array('user' => array(
      'name' => 'Miles',
      'email' => 'Davis',